Before Installing...

 - Extra

-Important message: If you encounter any bug or unexpected crashes while using KanjiBox, please, please, contact me first by email: it is impossible for me to address bug complaints that are posted in App Store reviews, as those do not provide a way to contact you in order to obtain crucial details on the problem.
+Important message: If you encounter any bug or unexpected crashes while using KanjiBox, please, please, contact me first by email: it is impossible for me to address bug complaints posted in App Store or Play Store reviews, as those do not provide a way to contact you in order to obtain crucial details about the problem.

 What is KanjiBox? ☝

-KanjiBox is a Japanese studying tool, geared at helping you memorise sets of vocabulary words, kanji and/or kana, through intelligent drilling and quizzing.
+KanjiBox is a Japanese studying tool, geared at helping you memorise sets of vocabulary words, kanji, kana and grammar patterns through intelligent drilling and quizzing.

 KanjiBox is particularly well suited for test preparation (JLPT, Kentei, Ninja Academy etc.) but also works great as a personal study tool.